 - (a) This Condition applies to fees charged by you for SAC Level 3+ Fund funded courses, training schemes or micro-credentials. - (b) The fees charged by you are subject to this Condition if you are the sole source of the item to which the fee relates. - (c) For the purposes of this Condition, unless the context otherwise requires: - (i) Course means part of a programme of study that leads to the award of a qualification on the NZQF, including a certificate, diploma, degree, or postgraduate qualification.
 For the avoidance of doubt, this includes a course that is part of a qualification where the student is not enrolled in the qualification (for example, where a student is only enrolled in the course or where the student is undertaking the course as part of a training scheme or micro-credential); and - (ii) Training scheme means study or training that leads to an award but does not, of itself, lead to a qualification listed on the NZQF, but excludes micro-credentials; and - (iii) Micro-credentials are distinct from training schemes for the purposes of this section.
-Micro-credentials certify achievement of a coherent set of skills and knowledge and that have evidence of need by industry, employers, iwi and/or the community; and - (iv) Fees means tuition fees, compulsory course costs, examination fees, other charges associated with a programme of study, material charges, cost of field trips and any compulsory purchase of equipment or books through the organisation.
+Micro-credentials certify achievement of a coherent set of skills and knowledge and that have evidence of need by industry, employers, iwi and/or the community; and

+(iv) Fees: